pkulchenko/ZeroBraneStudio/features.md

 ---
 layout: default
-title: Features
+title: Features and Benefits
 ---

 **Cross-platform**
 Windows, Mac, or Linux: your choice.

+**Open source**
+Written in Lua.
+Extensible in Lua.

 **Portable**
-Runs from any folder.
+Run it from any folder.
 No installation required.

 **Small**
 With the windows installation package being less than 4MB, it is one of the smallest if not _the smallest_ fully featured IDE.